 failed again reducing RPMs.
 I took it out of gear, put the Morse throttle more forward, it didn't speed up and died.

 We continued under sail for two more days.
 It failed a few seconds after starting and trying to increase RPMs w/o load except for the alternator.

 I have checked so far:

-	RACOR fuel filters are clean and no water.
-I have not switched to the alternate RACOR filter.
+Razor fuel filters are clean and no water.
+I have not switched to the alternate Razor filter.

 The ONAN Gen-set ran fine several times for one to two hours each since the first engine failure.

 I checked the fuel filter at the YANMAR engine.

 - no air bubbles when bleeding and pumping with the manual pump